oldpwd/cookiemanager/README.md

 -----------------------------------
 Using
 -----------------------------------
-1. Setup websites + layout + cookie-codes in admin
+1. Setup websites + layouts + cookie-codes in admin

 2. Add the cookiemanager js-tag to your website html